So you want to homeschool?

 Know The Laws

 It is critical that you become familiar with and understand the homeschooling laws in your state.
-For Kentucky residents, read the Best Practice Document.
-You can find this on our "Homeschooling in Ky" section.
-It is the parents' responsibility to know the homeschool laws of your state.
+For Kentucky residents, you will need to refer to the Best Practice Document. http://www.chek.org/resources/Documents/BestPractice%20Doc.Updated.pdf It is the responsibility of each parent to know the homeschool laws of your state.
 The laws will usually indicate how many days of school you must have each year, how many hours your school days should be, what subjects you must teach, what testing is required, and what letters you must write to the local school.
-EACH STATE IS DIFFERENT, so check it out where you live.
-Do not simply rely on information you receive from others, it may or may not be correct.
+EACH STATE IS DIFFERENT, so check the law for the state in which you reside.

 Talk to Others